tylerharter/cs301-projects/fall19/p10/stage1.md

 save it in json format, load the data to Pandas DataFrames, and answer various questions about the data.

-Use the `retrieve()` function from Lab 10a to pull the data from here (do not manually download): https://raw.githubusercontent.com/tylerharter/caraza-harter-com/master/tyler/cs301/fall19/data/countries.json
+Use the `download` function from Lab 10a to pull the data from here (do not manually download): https://raw.githubusercontent.com/tylerharter/caraza-harter-com/master/tyler/cs301/fall19/data/countries.json and store it in `countries.json`.
-**Warning**: If you do not use `retrieve()` to fetch the data or if you fetch the data more than once, you will lose points.

-Create a `get_countries()` function to convert the retrieved data into a list of dictionaries and dump it into the file `countries.json`.
+**Warning**: Make sure your `download` function does not download the file if it already exists.
+The TAs will manually deduct points otherwise.

 Once you have created the file, create a Dataframe `countries` from this file